nhsconnect/Events-Management/pages/support/support_about.md

 ## Questions and Comments ##
 For questions and comments about this documentation please email the <a href="mailto:interoperabilityteam@nhs.net?subject=Events%20Management%20Service%20FHIR%20Specification">Interoperability Team</a>.

-## Glossary of Terms ##

-A glossary of terms used by NHS Digital specifications can be found on the [NHS Developer Network](https://developer.nhs.uk/library/glossary/).

 ## [INTEROPen](http://www.interopen.org/)